About the Program

 Focus of Study

 Four upper division courses taught in the Department will comprise the Focus of Study.
-Students who declared prior to Fall 2017 are also required to include one course taught outside the Department.
 Each student must select a Focus of Study by no later than the second semester of the junior year.
 By selecting a focus, students engage a specific field/period/topic in a cluster of relevant courses taught within and outside the department.
 The focus must be approved by an undergraduate faculty adviser.
 Examples include (but are not limited to):

 - The Ancient World